- This event has passed.

 Corner of 65th Street & Amsterdam Avenue

-Ms. Nottage will be interviewed by Elisabeth Vincentelli, who covers the arts for publications such as The New York Times, The New Yorker, Newsday, and The Hollywood Reporter.
-She was chief theater critic of The New Post and Time Out New York’s arts and entertainment editor.
+Lynn Nottage was interviewed by Drama Critic Elisabeth Vincentelli, who covers the arts for publications such as The New York Times, The New Yorker, Newsday, and The Hollywood Reporter.

 This program is made possible, in part, with public funds from the NYS Council on the Arts, a state agency, with the support of Governor Andrew M. Cuomo.
 The Oral History Project also enjoys continued support from the Edith Meiser Foundation.